'These are monumental steps': B.C. government approves old-growth logging deferral on Vancouver Island

 Since the RCMP began enforcing the injunction in late May, at least 194 people have been arrested, including more than two dozen arrests since the First Nations announced their deferral plans.

-“These are monumental steps,” the premier said of the logging deferral, noting that more deferral requests will be coming.
+“These are monumental steps,” the premier said of the logging deferrals, noting that more deferral requests will be coming.

 “These announcements are transformative for an industry that has been foundational to British Columbia’s success and will be foundational to our future success, but it has to be done a different way,” Horgan said.